We just launched HRIS Sync, automate employee benefits management ⚡️

 • 5% minimum contribution for employees

-The total minimum contribution made by the employer and employee should be 8%.
+The total minimum contribution the employer and employee makes should be 8%.

 Employees must fulfil the minimum contribution limits towards the pension schemes by law.
 However, the employer can increase their National Insurance Contributions if needed.

-How Can You Set Up Workplace Pension Schemes in the UK?
+How to Set Up Workplace Pension Schemes in the UK

 Follow these simple steps to set up a UK workplace pension scheme for your employees.